 FACTBOX-Highlights of Austrian conservative-Greens coalition deal

-Austrian conservative leader Sebastian Kurz has struck a coalition deal with the Greens to ensure his return to power and bring the left-wing party into government for the first time.
-The parties say their main campaign pledges form the core of the deal: a hard line on immigration and security twinned with tax cuts and a balanced budget for Kurz's People's Party (OVP), greater government transparency and tax reforms to better price in carbon emissions for the Greens.
+Austrian conservative Sebastian Kurz's coalition cabinet with the Greens was sworn in on Tuesday.
+Both parties say their main campaign pledges form the core of the deal: a hard line on immigration and security twinned with tax cuts and a balanced budget for Kurz's party, greater government transparency and tax reforms to better price in carbon emissions for the Greens.

 Here are the deal's main measures: IMMIGRATION, SECURITY AND FIGHT AGAINST "POLITICAL ISLAM"

-- Banning girls from wearing headscarves in school up to aged 14, from around 10 now. - Introduce preventive custody for "people for whom facts support the assumption that they pose a threat to public safety" but have yet to commit a crime: an idea put forward under Kurz's previous coalition with the far right after a fatal stabbing apparently committed by an asylum seeker.
+- Banning girls from 14 and under from wearing headscarves in school, up from around the age of 10 now. - Introduce preventive custody for "people for whom facts support the assumption that they pose a threat to public safety" but have yet to commit a crime: an idea put forward under Kurz's previous coalition with the far-right after a fatal stabbing apparently committed by an asylum seeker.

+- Ensure people rescued on the high seas are returned to countries outside the EU.
+Protect Austria's borders if the EU's external border protection is not working completely. - Take measures to prevent people denied asylum from disappearing, with the option of moving them to repatriation centers.

+- In the event of "unforeseen challenges" in migration and asylum or a failure to implement agreed policies in a timely manner, if both parties' leaders cannot agree on a way forward, either side can submit a bill on the issue to parliament.
+TAX AND FINANCE

-- Work towards the most efficient economic instruments to establish "cost truth" for carbon emissions in sectors outside the emissions trading system by 2022. - "Ecologise" the existing road toll for trucks by, for example, linking it more to the euro emissions class of the vehicle so that the most polluting vehicles cost more to drive.
+- Work towards the most efficient economic instruments to establish "cost truth" for carbon emissions in sectors outside the emissions trading system by 2022. - "Ecologise" the road toll for trucks so that the most polluting vehicles cost more to drive.
+Similarly, adjust car taxation to better reflect emissions.

+- Take measures to reduce truck traffic through Austria, particularly on the busy Brenner route connecting Italy to Germany.
+Propose a "corridor toll" between Munich and Verona to "adapt" to the cost of more expensive routes, such as through Switzerland.
+Support local emergency measures to limit truck through-traffic such as truck quotas at the border.
+Make goods transport by train more attractive financially. - As of the moment necessary to achieve the Paris climate goals, only allow new car registrations for emissions-free vehicles.
-- Set up a task force on the "ecologisation" of the tax system to price climate-damaging emissions effectively and at the same time lower the burden on enterprises and people in certain sectors by 2022. - Invest a billion euros in improving conditions of public transport, particularly expanding and improving services in and near urban areas.

-- Invest a billion euros to ensure public transport is available nationwide, including rural areas. - Support carbon tariffs at international and European levels.
+- Invest a billion euros in improving conditions of public transport, particularly expanding and improving services in and near urban areas.
+Invest a billion euros to ensure public transport is available nationwide, beyond urban areas. - Demand within the European Council that European production standards be a condition for EU trade deals with third countries.
+"No to Mercosur" in its current form.

 TRANSPARENCY - Abolish official secrecy as currently applied across the civil service and make freedom of information an enforceable right.